Small weapons - data and facts

 The role of Germany in arms exports

-Saudi Arabia and the United Arab Emirates are currently leading a military coalition of eight countries that have been waging war in Yemen since 2015.
-According to the united nations, at least 8,000 children were killed or mutilated in the armed conflict, almost half of them, 3,550, by the Saudi military coalition.
-In addition, the military coalition has committed further serious injuries to children's rights, such as attacks on schools and hospitals.
-Nevertheless, the member countries of this military coalition have received German arms export permits worth € 6.4 billion since 2015 for a wide range of weapon systems, from small weapons to fighter aircraft.
-Many of them are used in the Yemen War.
-Such arms exports to countries with serious human rights violations must be stopped.
+Saudi Arabia and the United Arab Emirates lead a military coalition, currently comprised of eight countries, that has been waging war in Yemen since 2015.
+According to the United Nations, at least 8,000 children have been killed or maimed in the armed conflict, almost half of them (3,550) by the Saudi-led coalition.
+The coalition has also committed other serious violations of children's rights, such as attacks on schools and hospitals.
+Despite this, since 2015, member states of this coalition have received German arms export licenses worth €6.4 billion for a wide range of weapons systems, from small arms to fighter jets.
+Many of these are being used in the war in Yemen.

 Demands and goals

-• Stop the exports of "small weapons and light weapons" (according to the UN definition) and associated ammunition.
+- Stop the exports of "small weapons and light weapons" (according to the UN definition) and associated ammunition.

-• Stop the arms exports to warfare countries, countries with armed conflicts or severe human and child rights violations.
+- Stop the arms exports to warfare countries, countries with armed conflicts or severe human and child rights violations.

-• In particular, stopping all arms exports to countries in which one of the six serious children's rights violations take place in armed conflicts (according to UN definition): the recruitment of children as soldiers, killing and mutilating children, the kidnapping of children, sexual violence against children, attacks on schools and hospitals, refusal to access humanitarian aid.
+- In particular, stopping all arms exports to countries in which one of the six serious children's rights violations take place in armed conflicts (according to UN definition): the recruitment of children as soldiers, killing and mutilating children, the kidnapping of children, sexual violence against children, attacks on schools and hospitals, refusal to access humanitarian aid.

-• Statutory anchoring of the UN Definition for small weapons and light weapons, so that pistols, hand grenades, all female types, etc. will also be recorded in the future.
+- Statutory anchoring of the UN Definition for small weapons and light weapons, so that pistols, hand grenades, all female types, etc. will also be recorded in the future.
 According to the international weapon trade agreement, this is mandatory.

-• No licenses for the replica of German weapons and ammunition abroad.
+- No licenses for the replica of German weapons and ammunition abroad.

-• Mandatory controls of the end river of all armaments and hard sanctions in the event of violations.
+- Mandatory controls of the end river of all armaments and hard sanctions in the event of violations.

-• No preferred special treatment of NATO and EU countries, also to prevent the re-export of German weapons over such countries in conflict regions.
+- No preferred special treatment of NATO and EU countries, also to prevent the re-export of German weapons over such countries in conflict regions.

-• No taxpayers' money for arms exports: no protection of arms transactions by state loans and guarantees (such as Hermes guarantees).
+- No taxpayers' money for arms exports: no protection of arms transactions by state loans and guarantees (such as Hermes guarantees).

-• Highly improved transparency and reporting obligations: every arms export permit must be published and justified.
+- Highly improved transparency and reporting obligations: every arms export permit must be published and justified.

-• Law of liaison for victims and civil society organizations (association law).
+- Law of liaison for victims and civil society organizations (association law).

-• Statutory duty of care of the armaments companies for human rights (keyword delivery chain law).
+- Statutory duty of care of the armaments companies for human rights (keyword delivery chain law).

 Since Germany has had great responsibility for the flood of entire regions with small weapons and other armaments in recent decades, it should be massive for disarmament and disarmament programs, politically and financially.